EtEsWieEtEs/myT40-PLC/README.md

 # myT40-PLC  (SPS) based on Teensy 4.0
 Hardware for PLC based on Teensy 4.0, covering all my needs.
-I have to replace my 25 years old PS4-141-MM1 and PS4-341-MM1 from Klöcker Moeller, reusing the original case of the model PS4-141-MM1.
+I have to replace my 25 years old PS4-141-MM1 and PS4-341-MM1 from "Klöcker Moeller", reusing the original case of the model PS4-141-MM1.

 For better return paths of capacitively coupled signals to related ground on additional layers I created a 4-layers version for Upper PCB "OP".
 The lower PCB is designed as 2-layer board.